AbhishiktaMondal/movie-ticket-booking-sql/README.md

 This project is a SQL-based Movie Ticket Booking System designed to manage movie listings, customers, show timings, and ticket bookings.
 It contains table creation scripts, sample data insertion, and example queries to demonstrate the database’s functionality.

 ## Features
-Manage Movies, Customers, and Shows.
+1.Manage Movies, Customers, and Shows.

-Book and cancel movie tickets.
+2.Book and cancel movie tickets.

-Store payment and booking history.
+3.Store payment and booking history.

-Retrieve reports with SQL queries.
+4.Retrieve reports with SQL queries.

 ## Technologies Used
 PostgreSQL (Database).